mrinalkumarjha/MicroserviceWithDotNet/README.md

 	basket api will store and manage basket and basket item . so to cache basket we will use redis. redis is used as distributed caching.

+# redis-insight : used this gui client for viewing redis db

+# Containerize Basket Microservices with Redis using Docker Compose